Table of Contents

 - Possible post-workout crash

-The second supplement by Cobra Labs to appear on this list, Shadow-X is more expensive than its sister product, “The Curse!”, coming in at $1.04 per serving.
+The second supplement by Cobra Labs (now JNX Sport) to appear on this list, Shadow-X is more expensive than its sister product, “The Curse!”, coming in at $1.04 per serving.
 A nominee for best fat loss supplement in 2016, Shadow-X aims to improve endurance performance with every key ingredient at clinical dosage.

 Cobra Labs Shadow-X is the most potent stim pre-workout on this list.
 It delivers 350 mg of caffeine, which is about as high that most people would want to go without risking a post-workout crash.
 If you have a sensitivity to caffeine you may still experience that crash after about 90 minutes.
 Other ingredients include beta-alanine, taurine, leucine, citrulline, and betaine.